-Methods to communicate Communication strategy, partnerships, and results health crises, and consumer demands at an all-time high, the increased pressure on companies to respond to community needs also has implications on corporate foundations, sometimes challenging the very interests, approaches, and community investments corporate foundations have established.
+Setting a foundation's program areas and determining how and where to take action to actualize impact are essential tasks for foundation leaders.
+With societal challenges, public health crises, and consumer demands at an all-time high, the increased pressure on companies to respond to community needs also has implications on corporate foundations, sometimes challenging the very interests, approaches, and community investments corporate foundations have established.
 Each company and corporate foundation approaches disaster response and relief differently.